Picking NPA constraints from a randomly sampled quantum moment matrix: Random generation of quantum states and measurements

 \onecolumngrid

+In this appendix, we provide the technical foundations underlying the results presented in the main text.
+We begin in Appendix~\ref{app:random_state} by describing the procedures used to generate random quantum states and measurements.
+In Appendix~\ref{app:notation} we introduce the notation and formal definitions used throughout the analysis.
+Appendix~\ref{app:algebraic} characterizes algebraic equalities between entries of the moment matrix.
+In Appendix~\ref{app:random_generation} we formalize the random generation model and express moment matrix entries as functions of the underlying random parameters.
+In Appendix~\ref{app:randomization_results} we present numerical evidence together with intermediate results on the behavior of moment matrix entries under random sampling.
+Finally, in Appendix~\ref{app:appendixLemma} we state the main probabilistic conjecture underlying the results used in the paper.

-\section{Random Generation of Quantum States and Measurements}
+\section{Random generation of quantum states and measurements}

-A key component in benchmarking and testing semi-definite programming-based quantum tools is the ability to generate random quantum states and measurements.
-In our implementation, we use the Haar measure to sample random density matrices.
-The Algorithm~\ref{alg:HaarDensity} describes the procedure used to generate Haar-random quantum states of dimension $d$.
-The randomization procedure of $R_1$ and $R_2$ can be done easily by using the function \texttt{randn(d,d)} natively in MATLAB or in \texttt{numpy} library in Python.
+A key component in benchmarking and testing SDP-based quantum tools is the ability to generate random quantum states and measurements.
+In our implementation, we generate random density matrices using a unitarily invariant construction based on the Haar measure.
+Algorithm~\ref{alg:HaarDensity} describes the procedure used to generate random quantum states of dimension $d$.
+The randomization procedure of $R_1$ and $R_2$ can be implemented using the function \texttt{randn(d,d)} available natively in MATLAB or in the \texttt{numpy} library in Python.

-This method ensures the resulting density matrix is sampled according to the unitarily invariant (Haar) measure on the space of quantum states.
+This method produces density matrices distributed according to the induced (Hilbert--Schmidt) measure, which is unitarily invariant.
 This approach is particularly useful for generating random instances in simulation-based validation of quantum information protocols and SDP relaxations such as those used in the NPA hierarchy.